ggasp/examples/v3/java/README.md

 ## Building The API ##

-Run the following code from a console:
+Run the following code from a console to execute the examples (all required dependencies will be downloaded automatically):

-1. `./bin/sbt update`
-2. `./bin/sbt run`

-The build system (SBT, http://www.scala-sbt.org) will download all required dependencies when you call `update`.

-When you run `run` you will be asked which example should be run:

-`[1] com.emarsys.e3.api.example.ConfirmationMailExample`
-`[2] com.emarsys.e3.api.example.NewsletterExample`
+1. `./gradlew runNewsletterExample` (for execution of the newsletter example)
+2. `./gradlew runConfirmationExample` (for execution of the confirmation mail example)

 ## Basic Newsletter Example ##